Adidas Terrex Swift R2 GTX

-Adidas has come on strong in the world of hiking footwear, and for 2018 released the latest rendition of its Terrex Swift series is a notable standout among the competition.
-The R2 GTX is a low-cut hiking shoe that comes in at just 1 pound 8.6 ounces for the pair but offers surprisingly great protection and stability.
+Adidas has come on strong in the world of hiking footwear, and its Terrex Swift series is a notable standout among the competition.
+The R2 GTX is a low-cut hiking shoe that comes in at just 1 pound 11.8 ounces for the pair but offers surprisingly great protection and stability.
 After taking it out backpacking in Utah’s Canyon Country, we were impressed with the protection and toughness of the R2, although it does have a slightly stiffer feel than we’re used to.
 Below we break down the Terrex Swift R2’s comfort, weight, traction, protection, stability, waterproofing, fit and sizing, and more.
 To see how it stacks up against the competition, see our article on the best lightweight hiking shoes.